+In General

-Remediation of an area affected by a spill or release related to oil and gas operations is required.
+Remediation of an area affected by a spill or release at an oil and gas well site is required.
 Upon confirming that a spill or release has occurred, the responsible party shall immediately initiate interim remedial actions necessary to prevent or address an immediate threat to human health or the environment, including prevention of further migration of pollutional substances.

-The Responsible Party must remediate the affected area by demonstrating attainment of one of the remediation standards available under the Act 2/Land Recycling Program regulations in Chapter 250 of Title 25 of the Pennsylvania Code For remediation purposes, not all regulated substances have a published numeric standard.
-In situations where there is no Statewide health standard for a regulated substance, one of the other standards must be selected for that substance.
+The responsible party must remediate the affected area by demonstrating attainment of the remediation standards available under the Act 2/Land Recycling Program regulations in Chapter 250 of Title 25 of the Pennsylvania Code; or under the alternative remediation option, meeting all the applicable requirements to demonstrate attainment of one or more of the remediation standards, except the notice, review and fee provisions under Sections 302(e) and/or 303(h), and Section 703.
+For remediation purposes, not all regulated substances have a published Statewide health standard.
+In situations where there is no published Statewide health standard for a regulated substance, one of the other standards must be selected for that substance.
 For example, chlorides have a Statewide health standard for releases to groundwater, but do not have a Statewide health standard for releases in soil.
 For those chloride releases to soil, either the background or site-specific standard must be achieved in order to demonstrate attainment under Act 2.

-The Responsible Party must appropriately remove and dispose of waste from the spill or release.
+The responsible party must appropriately remove and dispose of waste from the spill or release.

-The Department has the authority to order the Responsible Party to remediate the spill or release utilizing the Act 2 process.2 The Department will exercise enforcement discretion and issue such orders where:
+The Department has the authority to order the responsible party to remediate the spill or release utilizing Act 2.
+The Department will exercise enforcement discretion and issue such orders where:

-A spill or release poses a substantial threat of harm to the environment or public health or where a Responsible Party demonstrates a lack of intention to appropriately remediate a spill or release; or
+A spill or release poses a substantial threat of harm to the environment or public health or where a responsible party demonstrates a lack of intention to appropriately remediate a spill or release; or

-The Responsible Party does not conduct the remediation in accordance with one of the following processes.
+The responsible party does not conduct the remediation in accordance with one of the following processes.

 Small Spills

-For spills of less than 42 gallons at a well site that do not pollute waters of the Commonwealth or threaten pollution of these waters, the Responsible Party should remove the soil visibly impacted by the spill upon discovery of the spill and should dispose of the impacted soil by a method permitted by law.
-The Responsible Party should notify the Department of its intent to remediate a spill in this manner at the time notification of the spill is made.
+For spills of less than 42 gallons at a well site that do not pollute waters of the Commonwealth or threaten pollution of these waters, the responsible party should remove the soil visibly impacted by the spill upon discovery of the spill and should dispose of the impacted soil by a method permitted by law.
+The responsible party should notify the Department of its intent to remediate a spill in this manner at the time notification of the spill is made.

 Act 2

-If the Responsible Party voluntarily chooses to utilize Act 2, the Responsible Party should notify the Department of this decision in writing within 15 days of the spill or release.
-The notification should also include a brief summary of the actions the Responsible Party has taken and intends to take at the site to address the spill or release (e.g., a schedule for site characterization, to the extent known).
+If the responsible party is utilizing Act 2, the responsible party should notify the Department of this decision in writing within 15 days of the spill or release.
+The notification should also include a brief summary of the actions the responsible party has taken and intends to take at the site to address the spill or release (e.g., a schedule for site characterization, to the extent known).

-The Responsible Party will then be required to follow the administrative process set forth in Act 2, including publication of submission to DEP of a Notice of Intent to Remediate (NIR) and municipal notification of submission to DEP of a Final Report demonstrating attainment of the selected standard.
-However, the submission and publication of an NIR and public notification regarding the Final Report are not necessary for cleanups conducted under the Act 2 background or Statewide health standard if the Final Report is submitted to the Department within 90 days of the spill or release.3 If the Department approves the Final Report, Act 2 provides the Responsible Party relief from cleanup liability for the contamination identified in the site reports submitted to and approved by the Department.
+The responsible party will then be required to follow each applicable provision in Act 2, including publication of submission to DEP of a Notice of Intent to Remediate (NIR) and municipal notification of submission to DEP of a Final Report demonstrating attainment of the selected standard.
+However, the submission and publication of an NIR and public notification regarding the Final Report are not necessary for cleanups conducted under the Act 2 background or Statewide health standard if the Final Report is submitted to the Department within 90 days of the spill or release.
+If the Department approves the Final Report, Act 2 provides the responsible party relief from cleanup liability for the contamination identified in the site reports submitted to and approved by the Department.